Recognized in:Commercial Litigation

 Tell us a little bit about your practice and what makes it unique.

 - My practice is unique because I bring lawsuits on behalf of injured persons, and I also defend lawsuits on behalf of individuals and companies.
 Because I have experience representing both plaintiffs and defendants, I have developed a broad perspective that has sharpened my ability to anticipate the other side's arguments.
 Additionally, in an era of dwindling jury trials, I have first-chaired jury trials all over the state of Oregon.
 I don't just "litigate" cases--I actually try them.
-I started my career at a large insurance defense and commercial litigation firm, trying multiple cases to verdict every year, starting in my first year of practice.
+I started my career at a large insurance defense and commercial litigation firm, trying multiple cases to verdict every year by myself, starting in my first year of practice.

 What common questions are you asked by clients, and what are your answers?